jennyc5/Group-2-MIST-4610-Project-1/README.md

 Query 2: LowEarningPlayers()

 Instruction: Write a query to list out the names, and salaries of the players who make below the AVERAGE salary of their team

+Query:
+CREATE PROCEDURE LowEarningPlayers()
-Query: SELECT CONCAT(Players.fName, " ", Players.lName) AS 'Player Name' , Players.salary AS 'Players Salary'
+SELECT CONCAT(Players.fName, " ", Players.lName) AS 'Player Name' , Players.salary AS 'Players Salary'
 FROM Players
 WHERE salary < (SELECT AVG (salary) FROM Players) ORDER BY `Players Salary` DESC;

+CALL LowEarningPlayers;

 Significance: The team wants to see who on the team is being paid below average to assess pay raises and potential cuts.
 If a player is paid below average, they could also be used to trade with another team to free up cap space.

 Result:
 ![Screen Shot 2023-11-03 at 3 37 01 PM](https://github.com/mathewsfluker/MIST4610Project1/assets/149734955/886c6c06-83cf-4fc8-860c-97699dcfecec)